 On December 20, 2021, the Company completed a purchase of 13 acres of land in the Verona Technology Park in Verona, Wisconsin, which is being developed into an approximately 160,000 square foot drug manufacturing facility and an approximately 140,000 square foot laboratory and office facility which will support the Company's process development and analytical activities.
-The Company intends to invest between \$200.0 million and \$260.0 million into the build-out of the facilities.
+As of June 30, 2023, the Company has incurred \$102.7 million and intends to spend an additional \$160.0 million to \$180.0 million to complete the build out of the facilities.
 As part of this acquisition, the Company entered into a development agreement with the City of Verona to construct certain infrastructure improvements within the tax incremental district and will be reimbursed up to \$16.0 million by the City of Verona by future tax increment revenue generated from the developed property.
 The total amount of funding that the City of Verona will pay under the Tax Incremental Financing program is not guaranteed and will depend on future tax revenues generated from the developed property.
 The Company will also receive up to \$2.5 million of refundable Wisconsin state income tax credits from the Wisconsin Economic Development Corporation (WEDC) as incentives to invest in the local community and create new jobs.